Updated: Apr 6

 Your Steering Committee and Public Works County staff, including the County hydrologist are working on the issue and are looking for answers.
 Although the outflow area is generally wetland-like vegetation, a drone fly-over of the outflow earlier this year at the north end of Long Lake did not reveal evidence of an obvious flow obstruction.
 A physical walk/float through the outflow area is the next step in establishing if an outflow blockage is a significant factor in the record high water level.

-Click the short video below to view some of the drone footage.
+Click here to view some of the drone footage.